John Lind (politician): United States Representative

 Lind served as a Republican in the United States House of Representatives from March 4, 1887, to March 3, 1893, in the 50th, 51st, and 52nd congresses.
 As a member of the House Commerce Committee, he handled all the bills dealing with bridge construction in the Northwest and stood fast against monopoly privileges.
 Any railroad company authorized to span a river would have to guarantee free use by every other railroad, in return for reasonable compensation.
 Lind offered an anti-trust bill of his own, forbidding railroads from carrying any of the so-called patent cars—those like the oil-cars that Standard Oil built, or the refrigerator cars that the meat-packers designed—that could not be furnished to all shippers at equal and fair rates.
 Even when he supported the McKinley protective tariff, the highest in history, he made himself conspicuous trying to cut the rates on jute-bagging for small shippers and in his fight against a seven hundred percent hike in the protection given to binding-twine manufacturers.
 In 1890, when the Farmers' Alliances were defeating other Minnesota Republican congressmen, Lind survived re-election challenges.

 Lind chose not to continue in the House.
 His law practice had been neglected, and, with no independent means, he found it better to announce his retirement at the end of the Fifty-Second Congress.
+Lind left office on March 3, 1893.

+Between offices

+Lind did not withdraw from politics entirely, and was considered for the Republican nomination for governor in 1892, but was conspicuously uninterested.
+Four years later, however, he ran for governor as a Democrat.
+He was unanimously nominated by both the Democratic and Populist parties, as the left wing of the Democratic Party of Minnesota was currently in control at a time when the Republican party was becoming increasingly conservative in the state.
+Lind would lose to incumbent David Marston Clough by only 0.06% of the vote, the closest to winning the Democrats or Populists had yet gotten.